Olympics-Organisers scramble as weather disrupts penultimate day | Sports-Games

 - China

-The decision meant some teams had to rearrange their flights and accommodation bookings, but all the 15 nations entered in the competition confirmed they will participate on Sunday.
-Olympics and International Ski Federation (FIS) officials said they were keen to complete the event and expected the weather to be "a little better" especially in the earlier part of the day.
+The decision meant some teams had to rearrange their flights and accommodation bookings, but all the 15 nations entered in the competition confirmed they would participate on Sunday.
+Olympics and International Ski Federation (FIS) officials said they were keen to complete the event and expected the weather to be "a little better", especially in the earlier part of the day.

-A spokeswoman for the U.S ski team said that most of their squad and support staff were due to leave early on Sunday morning but that changes were being made to allow them to stay.
-Juan Antonio Samaranch, the head of the International Olympic Committee's coordination commission for Beijing, told an IOC session that these issues were to be expected at a Winter Games.
+A spokeswoman for the U.S ski team said that most of their squad and support staff had been due to leave early on Sunday but that changes were being made to allow them to stay.
+Juan Antonio Samaranch, the head of the International Olympic Committee's (IOC) coordination commission for Beijing, told an IOC session that these issues were to be expected at a Winter Games.

+The women's 30km cross-country mass start was later brought forward from 2:30 p.m.
+(0630 GMT) on Sunday to the earlier time of 11 a.m.
+(0300 GMT) because of expected high winds.
+The men's freeski halfpipe final went ahead on Saturday but gusts of wind kicked up snow and skiers lost momentum on the pipe, with several crashing, as temperatures dropped to minus 22 Celsius (minus 7.6 Fahrenheit).

 "It was gnarly today.
 And there wasn't even a discussion about postponing or waiting a little bit or anything," British skier Gus Kenworthy said.
-The women's 12.5 km biathlon event, originally scheduled for Saturday, was brought forward to Friday due to weather concerns.
+The women's 12.5km biathlon event, originally scheduled for Saturday, was moved forward to Friday due to weather concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)